adam-maj/robotics/README.md

 The rest of this page is my breakdown of everything we can learn from this history.
 We will see that:

-1. Progress in the robotics is now primarily constrained by data
+1. Progress in robotics is now primarily bottlenecked by data
 2. All humanoid robotics startups must design their strategy around this constraint
 3. The inherent difficulty of this challenge may imply drastically longer timelines than the public expects today

+We will cover each of the above concerns in depth and focus on the constraints to understand exactly what we must accomplish to create general purpose humanoids, and how long it may take to accomplish this.

 Finally, we will explore how our development of advanced robotics has given us more grounds for appreciating the human brain, and we will see the relative abilities of the carbon vs. silicon intelligence stack.